 Our Chief Executive Officer typically proposes base salary, target bonuses, and equity incentive compensation for members of our executive team (excluding herself) to the compensation committee.
 Her proposals are based on the Company's pay philosophy and methodology and in-line with executive compensation for similarly situated executives at peer companies.
 Our compensation committee then typically reviews and discusses the proposals with the Chief Executive Officer for all executives other than the Chief Executive Officer.
 The compensation committee, without the applicable members of management present, further discusses the Chief Executive Officer's recommendations and ultimately recommends for our Board of Directors' approval the base salary, target bonuses and equity incentive compensation of our executive officers for the current year, as well as the amount of executive officer cash bonuses for the prior year, based on the attainment of corporate and individual goals.
 The Chief Executive Officer is not present during voting or deliberations regarding her compensation by the compensation committee or the Board of Directors.
-During 2016, our compensation committee engaged Radford as its independent compensation consultant, to review our executive compensation peer group and program design and assess our executives' compensation relative to comparable companies.
+During 2017, our compensation committee engaged Radford as its independent compensation consultant, to review our executive compensation peer group and program design and assess our executives' compensation relative to comparable companies.
 See "Corporate Governance-Committees of the Board of Directors-Compensation Committee" for more information about the engagement of Radford by the compensation committee.

 Base salary.
-In 2016, we paid annual base salaries to Dr. Milne, Dr. Donovan and Dr. Nichols in the amounts of \$453,200, \$381,982, and \$316,750, respectively.
-These 2016 annual base salaries reflected a market-based merit increase from 2015 of 3% for Dr. Milne and Dr. Nichols and 6% for Dr. Donovan.
+In 2017, we paid annual base salaries to Dr. Milne, Dr. Donovan and Dr. Nichols in the amounts of \$462,264, \$389,621, and \$346,800, respectively.
+These 2017 annual base salaries reflected a market-based merit increase from 2016 of 2%.
 These base salaries were determined using a competitive assessment of similarly situated executives at our peer companies to make them competitive with the 50th percentile, as well as to address customary annual base salary increases and to recognize their individual performance.
-Dr. Nichols' base salary was further increased in October 2016 to \$340,000 when he was promoted from Senior Vice President, Research and Development to Chief Scientific Officer.
 We use base salaries to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our NEOs.
 None of our NEOs is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.

 Annual bonus.
 Our Board of Directors may, in its discretion, award bonuses to our NEOs from time to time.
 We typically establish annual bonus targets based around a set of specified corporate goals for our NEOs, along with individual goals, and conduct an annual performance review to determine the attainment of such goals.
-Our employment agreement or offer letters with our NEOs specify target percentages of annual base salary, which for 2016 were 50%, 40% and 35% for Drs.
+Our compensation committee recommends and our Board approves target percentages of annual base salary for our NEOs based on target percentages for similar executives at our peer companies to make these percentages competitive with the 50th percentile, which for 2017 were 50%, 40% and 35% for Drs.
 Milne, Donovan and Nichols, respectively.
 Our management may propose bonus awards to the compensation committee or the Board of Directors primarily based on such review process and such target percentages.
 Our compensation committee makes a recommendation to the Board of Directors regarding eligibility requirements for and the amount of such bonus awards.
-With respect to 2016, we awarded and paid bonuses of \$163,152 to Dr. Milne, \$130,256 to Dr. Donovan and \$78,427 to Dr. Nichols, in each case as determined by our Board of Directors upon the recommendation of the compensation committee.
-With respect to Dr. Milne, the amount of her bonus was based on her bonus target and the achievement of 72% of our company goals, and, with respect to Dr. Donovan and Dr. Nichols, the amounts of their respective bonuses was based on their respective bonus targets and the achievement of both individual and company goals.
+With respect to 2017, we did not award or pay bonuses to Drs.
+Milne, Donovan or Nichols, as our Board of Directors, upon the recommendation of the compensation committee, determined to grant increased equity incentive compensation to our executive officers in lieu of cash bonuses as a means of reducing our cash expenditures.